rust-lang/book/src/ch06-01-defining-an-enum.md

 * `Write` includes a single `String`.
 * `ChangeColor` includes three `i32` values.

-Defining an enum with variants like the ones in Listing 6-2 is similar to defining different kinds of struct definitions, except the enum doesn’t use the `struct` keyword and all the variants are grouped together under the `Message` type.
+Defining an enum with variants such as the ones in Listing 6-2 is similar to defining different kinds of struct definitions, except the enum doesn’t use the `struct` keyword and all the variants are grouped together under the `Message` type.
 The following structs could hold the same data that the preceding enum